 The part of me that had been so innate and inherent all my life, my ability to connect with people, had been damaged beyond repair.
 I lived with a fear that forced me to cower in the darkest parts of my mind where I struggled with my own perceived inadequacies, now feeling as if I wasn't enough.
 I allowed this person to dig their selfish clutches into an intimate part of who I was and nearly tear my confidence to shreds in a matter of months.
 I questioned my worth and it forced me to find solitude in my aloneness in the midst of the uncertain intentions and carelessness of others.
 It was easier to hide in the pain than believe that someone for once might not cause me any.

-While in the end part of me faulted him for his inability to see the value in me, but merely the benefit, I took on most of the blame for even allowing him into my space enough to know me in the ways that he did.
+While in the end part of me faulted him for his inability to see the value in me, I took on most of the blame for even allowing him into my space enough to know me in the ways that he did.
 Many a day, more than anything I blamed myself for trusting someone I knew I didn't trust to begin with.
 I blamed myself for not paying more attention, for being dumb enough to convince myself that a person could only care about me with their words when they're actions clearly said different.
-I wasted time, I wasted energy, I wasted money, but not until recently had I ever felt like I wasted love.
+I’ve wasted time, I’ve wasted energy, I’ve wasted money, but not until recently had I ever felt like I wasted love.
 I blamed myself because I'd worked so hard to build myself up only to feel like I'd thrown it all away based on a tremendous feeling I thought I’d never feel again and wanted to cultivate.
 So busy trying not place this person in a box and live in the moment, I ignored all the red flags and signs.
 I worked so hard and wanted so badly for him to ‘see’ me, by the end of it I couldn’t even see myself anymore.

 -The Recovery: Falling Apart to Come Together Again